19 October 2021

 “We wanted each resident to have flowers in their room and with 80 residents, that’s a lot of rooms.
 It was a really nice gesture, but I can’t tell you how many empty buckets we’ve got leftover.”

-Estia Health executive director Linda Horvath said, “The generosity of the local community has been fantastic.
+Estia Health Residential Aged Care Manager Linda Horvath said, “The generosity of the local community has been fantastic.
 Many of our residents have been industrious and excited about putting on this event.

 “Our rooms have been filled with beautiful spring flowers and the residents have come together to produce a flower show by painting and producing decorations for our home.
 Residents have even up-cycled cardboard from all the PPE equipment boxes and packing required for the pandemic.